 You know what they say: practise makes perfect.
 Undoubtedly the best way to prepare for any exam is to ‘Generate’ (refer to Step 8 in the Make It Stick infographic).
 There’s no getting away from it – paper 2 is a challenging exam.
 It’s probably one of your longest examinations and you might find it the most mentally and physically draining.
 It’s not easy to write for an hour and forty-five minutes, give or take.
 Generating sample answers of your own not only increases your familiarity with the texts you might use, but it will also help build your physical and mental stamina.
 You’ll make discoveries about the texts you read, find ways to explore complex issues, develop your own use of language, and more, through the process of generation.
 Practicing earlier rather than later gives you time to ‘Reflect’ (step 9) and ‘Calibrate’ (step 10) as well.

 Here is a selection of open questions written in the style of the questions you’ll be given in the Paper 2 examination.
 You can click on some of these questions to read sample answers that have been prepared as models for you to discuss and learn from.
+While all of these answers have clear strengths, none are perfect, so you might like to discuss how you would approach the questions differently or improve the answers.
 When you feel you are ready, choose any question and prepare an answer using your own choice of two literary works.
 Submit your answer for grading, then add it to your Learner Portfolio:

 - Referring to two of the literary works you have studied, discuss both how and why the text invites the reader to identify with situations, characters and/or ideas.